 RIA tests for high levels of radon gas in homes.
 The EPA recommends radon testing upon the sale of all homes.
-Our inspectors conduct a 48 hour test using a continuous monitor.
+Our inspectors conduct a 48-hour test using a continuous monitor.
 The monitor is left in the home and the inspector returns to pick it up after two days.
 Results of the radon test are ready shortly thereafter.
-Read what the EPA has to say about radon.

 Mold spores are in the air all around us and can cause several health issues.
 They can also grow due to excess water inside the home.
 It’s important to understand what types of mold may be growing in the home and how to eliminate it.

 It is not possible to determine whether a mold causes allergies or if it is a toxic mold without lab analysis.
 RIA’s inspectors conduct thorough mold testing, sending the samples to a lab to be analyzed.
 The lab will identify the types of mold growing in your home and also give specific direction on how it can be eliminated.

-Some types of molds can be cleaned-up relatively easily and others must be taken care of by an industrial hygienist.
+Some types of mold can be cleaned up relatively easily and others must be taken care of by an industrial hygienist.
 RIA can help you locate a mold remediator if necessary.
-For more information about mold testing, see Mold Sampling.

-Subterranean termites are a major issue in Georgia because our temperatures and humidity are perfect conditions for these pests.
-Termites forage 24/7 and researchers predict almost 100% of untreated homes in the southeast will be infested with termites!
+Subterranean termites are a major issue in Georgia because of our hot temperatures and high humidity levels.
+Termites forage 24/7 and researchers predict almost 100% of untreated homes in the southeast will become infested with termites!

-Although a home may have a termite warranty, you always want to have a third party working on your behalf inspect for termites when purchasing a home.
-RIA offers termite inspections that can be scheduled at the same time as the home inspection.
+Although a home may have a termite warranty, you always want to have a third party working on your behalf, inspecting for termites when purchasing a home.
+RIA offers termite inspections that can be scheduled at the same time as a home inspection.

-Synthetic stucco poses problems to the home owner not because it is a bad product, but because it has been consistently improperly installed.
-Because of improper installation, the stucco retains water, causing moisture problems including wood rot.
+This type of stucco poses problems to the homeowner not because it is a bad product, but because it has been consistently installed incorrectly.
+When installed improperly, the stucco retains water, causing moisture problems including wood rot.